crownstone/bluenet/docs/tutorials/ADD_BUILD_SUPPORT.md

 To add support for particular functionality, you'll need to touch a few files.
 We will give an example using the i2c (also called twi) driver.

-* Add configuration options
+1. Add configuration option(s).
-* Add Nordic files
+2. Add Nordic files to the build system
+3. Add your own files to the build system.
-* Add compiler flags
+4. Add compiler flags (if necessary)

+If you actually have to include new source files, use `BUILD_X`.
+If you only set parameters without the need for additional source files, only add the configuration option, but skip the rest of this tutorial.
+You only need to follow the [tutorial to add a configuration option](/docs/tutorials/ADD_CONFIGURATION_OPTION.md).

 ## Add configuration options